-A delicious lamb recipe with balsamic vinegar to give it a sharp-sweet depth
+Slow-cooked to perfection, this roast lamb recipe features balsamic vinegar, to give it a sharp, sweet depth of flavour

 - 400g (14oz) shallots

 - 2.5kg (5½lb) lamb shoulder, on the bone

 - 3 stalks rosemary

 - 4 garlic cloves, peeled